ad6190/ad6190.github.io/home.md

 I have a few key principles that help me lead a peaceful life:
 -  keep things simple
--  leave them better than they were found
+-  leave things better than they were found
 -  believe nothing is impossible
 -  ask if the hill is worth dying on